• Skip to primary navigation

 Le Procope - The Oldest Café in Paris

 If you prefer yours in a historical setting, head to Le Procope's refurbished café bar.
 For Paris's oldest café, they have reasonable prices.
-Not as thick but I personally found it too sweet.
-Ideally there should be no added sugar but, if this is your preference, then this is your address.
+It's chocolat chaud that's much thinner but I personally find it too sweet.
+Ideally there should be no added sugar but, if sweetness is your preference, then this is your address.

 chocolate shop storefront in rue du bac of Foucher Paris